CodeDay

-CodeDay (formerly StudentRND or SRND) is a non-profit organization which promotes STEM education for high school and college students.
+CodeDay (formerly StudentRND or SRND) is a non-profit organization created to promote STEM education for high school and college students.

 The organization is headquartered in Seattle, Washington and runs several programs for 55,000 students in 50 cities around the world focusing on "providing welcoming and diverse opportunities for under-served students to explore a future in tech and beyond."

 History

 CodeDay was founded in 2009 by Edward Jiang as "Student Research and Development" (which is still the organization's legal name), and was initially a makerspace for students and high school accelerator, helping to start several successful companies.
 The early days of the organization were profiled in the book, Be a Changemaker: How to Start Something That Matters.

 The original mission of CodeDay was to "create the next generation of technologists" through makerspaces, however CodeDay closed its makerspace in 2013, citing lack of attendance and high costs, and began focusing entirely on CodeDay.

 Around the same time, CodeDay adopted a mission of increasing interest in Computer Science, as well as focusing on attracting diverse students.
 Despite this focus on diversity, it does not promote to any single demographic, reporting a combined diversity of 68% women, low-income, African American, and Latino students (compared to the industry norm of 14%).

 As of 2020, 36,594 students without experience had taken part in CodeDay's programs, and 25,681 continued to code.